Skip to content

 Specifying the Scoring Format

 By default, every imported round uses the Basic scoring format.
-If you want a round to use a different format, add a format tag in parentheses after the round header: "Round 3 -- Music (wager)".
-Supported tags are basic, wager, confidence, timeline, and multiple_answers.
-Timeline and multiple_answers rounds auto-grade, so make sure your answers are formatted correctly before importing.
+To use a different format, add a format tag in square brackets at the end of the round header: "Round 3 - Music [WAGER]".
+Supported tags are [BASIC], [WAGER], [CONFIDENCE], [TIMELINE], [MULTIPLE_ANSWERS] (also [MULTI-ANSWER]), [MULTIPLE_CHOICE], and [CLOSEST] (or [TIEBREAKER]).
+The bracket tag is required for Multiple Choice and Closest rounds, because those have no reliable auto-detect.
+Timeline, Multiple Answers, Multiple Choice, and Closest rounds all auto-grade, so make sure your answers are formatted correctly before importing.

 Getting Access to Your Document